Canva vs ThumbAPI: Which Is Better for Thumbnails?

 Pros

-- Covers far more than thumbnails: presentations, documents, videos, social posts.
+- Covers presentations, documents, videos, and social posts

 Cons

-- Templates are static; a 2024 design stays a 2024 design until someone updates it.
+- Templates are static; a 2024 design stays 2024 until someone updates it

 Pros

-- Visual reference is refreshed regularly, tracking current platform trends.
+- Visual reference refreshed regularly, tracking current platform trends

-- Predictable monthly cost with a tier that matches your output volume.
+- Predictable monthly cost with a tier that matches output volume

 Cons

-- Requires basic API knowledge for direct integration (or a no-code tool like Zapier).
+- Requires basic API knowledge (or a no-code tool like Zapier)

 When to Use Canva